Cohousing: What it is, How it works, and How much it costs 2026

-Did you know that cohousing is currently a growing trend?
-That’s right.
-However, decent housing is not accessible to everyone.
-The reality of each family, household, or individual is different.
+Did you know that cohousing is a trending alternative that is gaining new followers every day?
+You read that right.
+The fact is that having decent housing isn't a possibility for everyone.
+The reality for each family, household, or individual is different.

-The term cohousing can be translated as collaborative housing or co-living.
-It is a lifestyle in which a group of people own their private homes but share certain common spaces with other residents.
-You might think this concept is new, but the truth is that it has been around for several years.
+The term cohousing can be translated as collaborative housing or co-housing.
+It's a lifestyle where a group of people own their private homes but share certain common spaces with other residents.
+You might be thinking this concept is a new trend, but the truth is it's been around for several years.

-The first recorded community of this type dates back to the 1960s and 1970s in Denmark.
-Later, this model spread to other cities in Northern Europe and eventually reached the United States, where it was named cohousing.
-This way of living provides support to more vulnerable groups, such as very young people and older adults.
+The first record of such a community dates back to the 1960s and 70s in Denmark.
+Subsequently, this model spread to other cities in Northern Europe before reaching the United States, where it was dubbed cohousing.
+This way of life offers support for the most vulnerable, such as very young people or seniors.

 What are its characteristics?

-Like any human system, cohousing has its own established principles that govern how it functions.
-In this case, these principles are based on the concept of the common good and mutual support.
-Let’s look at some of its characteristics:
+Like any human system, cohousing has its own established principles to govern its operation.
+In this case, the foundation of these principles is the idea of the common good and mutual support.
+Let's look at some of its characteristics:

 Decision-making

 Another non-negotiable principle is the layout and design of common areas.
-Some of these shared spaces include:
+Some of these common areas include:

 • Laundry rooms